 In recent years, we have led the way in West Dorset for digital practices and evolved into a digital communications agency, with PR as one aspect of our work.
 We build websites, run social media campaigns, make videos, take photographs and write stories.
-Our Facebook page, Bridport Notice, has over 12,000 ‘likes’ and regularly reaches in excess of 50,000 people in the area and beyond.
+Our Facebook page, Bridport Notice, has more than 14,000 ‘likes’ and regularly reaches in excess of 100,000 people in the area and beyond.
 We have vast experience in running marketing campaigns for businesses and organisations across Dorset, Devon and Somerset.

 who we are

 Anne has a wealth of experience in public relations, corporate communications and journalism.

 She headed the public relations team at Dorset Police where she coordinated media relations, developed communications strategies for major incidents and operations, organised events and delivered media training to police officers and support staff.

 Anne has worked as a freelance consultant with both the private and public sector specialising in communicating complex ideas simply and effectively.

 An NCTJ-qualified journalist, she has worked as assistant editor at the Daily Echo in Southampton, women’s editor at The News, Portsmouth and deputy news editor for the Press Association in London.